-In acute hypophosphatemia, the phosphate level in blood can suddenly fall dangerously low.
+In acute hypophosphatemia, the phosphate level in blood suddenly falls dangerously low.
 Because the body uses large amounts of phosphate during recovery from certain disorders, acute hypophosphatemia may occur in people recovering from the following conditions:

-This sudden drop in phosphate level may result in an irregular heart rhythm and even death.
+This sudden drop in phosphate level may result in an abnormal heart rhythm and even death.

 In chronic hypophosphatemia, the phosphate level in blood becomes low over time.
 Chronic hypophosphatemia usually develops because too much phosphate is excreted.
 Causes include the following:

-Any drugs that can reduce the phosphate level are stopped.
+Drugs that reduce the phosphate level are stopped.